croissant-powered/hardware-hacking/2-information-gathering.md

   - **Prior art**, if the device is popular it is likely to be already well documented in blogs or forums.

-A thorough methodology would be to fill a table with all part numbers found in the device, and then retrieve the datasheet for every one of them to understand what it does.
+A thorough methodology would be to fill in a table with all part numbers of all components found in the targeted device, and then retrieve the datasheet for every one of them to understand what it does.
 With experience you will get familiar with manufacturer brands and even recognize parts that you see reused across different devices.
 Usually it is also possible to quickly identify the role of common components (such as flash or EEPROM) at first glance.

 ## Datasheets